camunda/camunda-docs-manual/content/reference/bpmn20/events/message-events.md

 As there can only be one process definition for a specific message subscription, the query always returns zero or one results.
 If a process definition is updated, only the newest version of the process definition has a subscription to the message event.

 In case of an intermediate catch message event, the message event subscription is associated with a particular execution.
-Such message event subscriptions can be queried using a ExecutionQuery:
+Such message event subscriptions can be queried using an ExecutionQuery:

 ```java
 Execution execution = runtimeService.createExecutionQuery()